Ignacy Hołowiński: Shakespeare translations

 Noted as "the very first Polish translator of Shakespeare", Hołowiński began working on translations of William Shakespeare's works into the Polish language during the first half of the 1830s while at Zytomierz; he would ultimately translate ten of Shakespeare's plays.
 At Vilnius, he published two volumes of Shakespeare in the Polish language; these translations were named as the first to be translated into Polish using original sources.
-The first volume - including translations of Hamlet, Romeo and Juliet, and A Midsummer's Night Dream - was published in 1839 under the penname "Ignacy Kefaliński", while the second (which included translations of Macbeth, King Lear, and The Tempest) was published in 1841.
+The first volume - including translations of Hamlet, Romeo and Juliet, and A Midsummer Night's Dream - was published in 1839 under the penname "Ignacy Kefaliński", while the second (which included translations of Macbeth, King Lear, and The Tempest) was published in 1841.

 Inspired by Friedrich Schlegel, Hołowiński attempted to create a Polish form of the iambic pentameter of Shakespeare, though the metre of his translations varied.
 His translations were met with varied criticism; while they were praised by Józef Ignacy Kraszewski, writing for the Tygodnik Petersburski, others criticized them for experimenting with metre and for "general roughness".
 Ultimately, Hołowiński abandoned his translation work, with Placyd Jankowski continuing his efforts.